 When you have psoriasis you’re consumed by itch.
 It keeps you up at night and interferes with your work day.
 Though it’s an autoimmune disease and not contagious, people think that they’ll catch what you’ve got.
 They stare at you in public places, move away from you on the bus and ask you to leave public pools and hair salons.

 When you have psoriatic arthritis—and up to 30 percent of people with psoriasis eventually will—your body attacks its tendons and joints causing pain, swelling and destruction.
 The pain is tremendous.
 It greets you when you get up in the morning and follows you throughout the day.
 Your fingers and toes may swell.
 You can no longer wear your wedding ring.

-For these reasons and so much more, please support my dream of a life free of psoriasis and psoriatic arthritis and its burdens by supporting my Cycle team.
+For these reasons and so much more, please support my dream of a life free of psoriasis and psoriatic arthritis and its burdens by supporting my walk team.

-Team NPF Cycle raises money to provide people with psoriatic disease the services they need to live well, while funding research for a cure.
+Team NPF Walk raises money to provide people with psoriatic disease the services they need to live well, while funding research for a cure.

 There are TWO ways you can help me today:

-Join our team and ride with us!
+1. Join our team and walk with us!
 Click on the JOIN TEAM button above and help us raise critical research dollars.